 Google My Business Posts Not Working – Here is Why

-If your Google My Business Posts are getting rejected and not publishing, it may be due to an internal problem at Google, however here are a few tips to try to get your Posts published.
+If your Google Business Profile Posts are getting rejected and not publishing, it may be due to an internal problem at Google, however here are a few tips to try to get your Posts published.

 If everything is working normally at Google, a Post may be rejected when a guideline is broken.
-This usually involves using a forbidden word in the text of the Post, or an image that did not meet Google My Business Post guideline requirements.
+This usually involves using a forbidden word in the text of the Post, or an image that did not meet Google Business Profile Post guideline requirements.

 These Posts guidelines are in addition to the normal Prohibited Content guidelines specific by Google.

 If your Post has been rejected, I encourage you to read through those two guideline pages to make sure your content and images are in compliance.